 What is the ICAK (International College of Applied Kinesiology) ?

 The ICAK, founded in 1975, is an international group of nation chapters composed of health care practitioners, medical doctors, chiropractors, osteopaths and dentists, who specialize in AK.
-Currently, there are chapters in the United States, Canada, Australia, Germany, Italy, the United Kingdom, Scandinavia, Switzerland and Russia.
+Some chapters include the United States, Canada, Australia, Germany, Italy, the United Kingdom, Scandinavia, Switzerland and Russia.
+More information can be found on the ICAK website.

 What is the purpose of the ICAK ?